“The Triumph of Alexander” by Charles Le Brun

 Alexander the Great

-Alexander died ten years after his entry into Babylon, the city that he planned to establish as his capital.
-In the years following his death, a series of civil wars tore his empire apart, resulting in the establishment of several states ruled by Alexander’s surviving generals and heirs.
+Alexander died ten years after entering into Babylon, the city that he planned to establish as his capital.
+In the years following his death, a series of civil wars tore his empire apart, resulting in establishing several states ruled by Alexander’s surviving generals and heirs.

 Charles Le Brun

-Charles Le Brun (1619 – 1690) was a French painter and a director of several art schools of his time.
+Charles Le Brun (1619 – 1690) was a French painter and a director of several art schools.
 As court painter to Louis XIV, who declared him “the greatest French artist of all time,” he was a dominant figure in 17th-century French art.

 Entry of Alexander into Babylon or The Triumph of Alexander